Melbourne Grammar School: Crest and motto

 The school motto, Ora et Labora, which may be translated from Latin to "Pray and Work", was chosen by the second headmaster, Edward Morris, in 1875.
-An old boy of England's Rugby School, Morris exemplified the way the principles of the English Public School system were adopted in Australia, including that education and religion should go hand in hand, as envisaged by Bishop Perry.
-The motto clearly reflects this.
+An old boy of England's Rugby School, Morris believed in the principles of the English Public School system, including that education and religion should go hand in hand, as envisaged by Bishop Perry.

 The school crest is composed of a number of elements.
 The Archbishop's mitre placed on top of the crest indicates the school's connection with the Church of England; the mitre in the shield is in memory of Charles Perry, the school's founder; the open book represents either the bible or 'Knowledge like an Open Book', while its large clasps show that the book is not to be opened with ease; the Fleur de Lys (lily) is a symbol of purity; and the Southern Cross is the emblem of Australia, and is also on the Victorian and Australian flags.

 Fight song

-Melbourne Grammar's fight song is "Play Together, Dark Blue Twenty", sung to the tune of "Men of Harlech".
+The school's fight song is "Play Together, Dark Blue Twenty", sung to the tune of Men of Harlech.
 It is one of the oldest fight songs in Australia.
 Ambrose John Wilson, principal of the school from 1885 to 1893, wrote lyrics.
 The lyrics cover the school's three main sports in the late-19th century: Australian rules football, cricket and rowing.